Skip to main content

 export default app.init();

 Codehooks has a built-in file system to support streaming file uploads and downloads.
 You can serve files via a static fileserver or via JavaScript functions using the File API.
-The example CLI command below shows how to upload a directory of files to the dev space (environment) of the project.
+The example CLI command below shows how to upload a directory of files to the Blob storage dev space (environment) of the project.
+You can publish documents and files in two ways.
+Use the file-upload CLI command for mass uploads of files/directories:

 import {app} from 'codehooks-js'